Tuning-Free Adaptive Style Incorporation for Structure-Consistent Text-Driven Style Transfer: Conclusion

 \section{Conclusion}

 In this work, we aim to study text-driven style transfer.
 To mitigate the well-known issue of structure inconsistency induced by text-image misalignment in diffusion-based T2I models, we propose a novel and effective tuning-free algorithm, termed Adaptive Style Incorporation (ASI), to incorporate the style information on the fine-grained feature level.
 It consists of the Siamese Cross-Attention (SiCA) to decouple the single-track cross-attention to a dual-track structure to obtain separate content and style features and the Adaptive Content-Style Blending (AdaBlending) module to couple the content and style information from a structure-consistent manner.
 We conduct a thorough evaluation of our method across diverse source image domains, both real and generated ones, on a range of common style transfer tasks.
 Experimental results have demonstrated the effectiveness of our proposed ASI and exhibit significant advantages over SOTA methods.
-Limitations and future work are provided in the Appendix.